Guidelines, Policies & Procedures

 • Protocol deviation

-In the event of a deviation from or violation of a MUERC approved protocol, the committee shall request, in writing, a detailed report addressed to the MUERC Chairperson, and must be received by the MUERC secretariat within five (5) working days.
+In the event of a deviation from or violation of a MUERC approved proposal/protocol, the committee shall request, in writing, a detailed report addressed to the MUERC Chairperson, and must be received by the MUERC secretariat within five (5) working days.

 • Suspension of a study